MicrosoftLearning/dp-203-azure-data-engineer/Instructions/Labs/10-Build a Synpase Pipeline.md

     ![Screenshot of a data flow with two sources and a lookup.](./images/dataflow_lookup.png)

     The lookup returns a set of columns from *both* sources, essentially forming an outer join that matches the **ProductID** column in the text file to the **ProductAltKey** column in the data warehouse table.
-Where a product with the alternate key already exists in the table, the dataset will include the values from both sources.
-Where the product dos not already exist in the data warehouse, the dataset will contain NULL values for the table columns.
+When a product with the alternate key already exists in the table, the dataset will include the values from both sources.
+When the product dos not already exist in the data warehouse, the dataset will contain NULL values for the table columns.

 ### Add an Alter Row